mrdrvt999/test/README.md

 - [DontEatMyContent](https://github.com/therealFoxster/DontEatMyContent) - Prevent the notch/Dynamic Island from munching on 2:1 video content in YouTube
 - [YTNativeShare](https://github.com/jkhsjdhjs/youtube-native-share) -  Bypass YouTubes own share sheet and use the system activity view instead.
 Removes source identifiers (si).
 - [YTHoldForSpeed](https://github.com/joshuaseltzer/YTHoldForSpeed) - Tap and hold on the YouTube video player to toggle a selected playback speed.
-- [VolumeBoostYT](https://github.com/VasirakCalgux/VolumeBoostYT) - Gesture-based volume control for the YouTube app, completely separate from the system volume.
-(NOTE: turn off/on tweak again if the audio is not playing)
+- [VolumeBoostYT](https://github.com/VasirakCalgux/VolumeBoostYT) - Gesture-based volume control for the YouTube app, completely separate from the system volume. **(NOTE: turn off/on tweak again if the audio is not playing)**
 ### Experimental features
 - [YTLowContrastMode](https://github.com/arichornlover/YTLowContrastMode) - a Tweak to make an App’s Interface Low Contrast as possible and Easy on the eyes.
-It aims to recreate the softer, less intense look of the pre‑2020 YouTube design.(NOTE:NO toggle, implement only when you need it.)
+It aims to recreate the softer, less intense look of the pre‑2020 YouTube design.**(NOTE: NO toggle, implement only when you need it.)**

 > [!IMPORTANT]
 > ## 🆕 New Feature